maxijabase/sm-areaselector/README.md

-# Area Selector Library
+# [LIB/API] Area Selector

-A minimal SourceMod library that provides 3D area selection functionality for Source engine games.
+A SourceMod library that provides 3D area selection functionality for Source engine games.
 This plugin allows players to select rectangular areas in the game world using an intuitive point-and-click interface with visual feedback.

 ## Features